wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

   whether a given alternation is known, i.e., is specified in the config under `regular_suffixes` or `regular_prefixes`, or not.
 Known alternations are marked with an asterisk (*).
-  * Rows for unknown alternations are colored red, so you can more easily pick out the ones that are not in your language config file, should you care to consider adding them.
-(If no language config with `regular_suffixes` or `regular_prefixes` has been specified, no red highlighting occurs, since then everything would be red and that's just annoying.)
-Both the color and asterisk are used so that you can copy the data into a plain text file for further exploration without losing the known/unknown distinction.
+  * Rows for unknown alternations are bolded and colored red, so you can more easily pick out the ones that are not in your language config file, should you care to consider adding them.
+(If no language config with `regular_suffixes` or `regular_prefixes` has been specified, no bold red highlighting occurs, since then everything would be red and bold and that's just annoying.)
+Both the color/bolding and asterisk are used so that you can copy the data into a plain text file for further exploration without losing the known/unknown distinction.

 The results are sorted by combined *group* and *one-by-one* count.
 Anything with a combined count below 4 is ignored.